4teamwork/ftw.linkchecker/README.rst

 - timeout in seconds (how long the script waits for each external link before continuing if the page does not respond).
 - upload_location can be left empty.
-  It could be a path to e.g. a ``ftw.simplelayout`` file listing block where the report will additionally be uploaded.
+  If set, it should be a path to a Plone container type (such as a Folder or a ``ftw.simplelayout`` file listing block) where the report `File` will additionally be uploaded.

 ::